-Once elected, training is provided to all Reps by the Students' Union, supported by the University's Student Experience department.
+Once elected, training is provided to all Reps by the Students' Union.

 If you want to find out who your Course Rep is or want to learn about the process of becoming one, you can contact Bea or come down to the Students’ Union where an officer or staff member will be able to assist you.

-Attend and participate in all Staff/Student Committees (School level) meetings (three a year)
+Attend and participate in all Staff/Student Committees (three a year)

 Attend Course Rep training provided by the Students’ Union

-Meet with their Faculty Rep and other Course Reps in the Faculty to discuss ideas & issues
+Meet with their Student Voice Rep and other Course Reps in the Institute to discuss ideas & issues

 Promote the role and how students can get in touch with them